A Bayesian Approach To Analysing Training Data Attribution In Deep Learning: Background

 \subsection{Training data attribution (TDA)}

 We introduce the TDA task, a few representative TDA methods, and existing evaluation strategies.

-\paragraph{TDA task.} Given a model $f_\theta$ parametrised by $\theta$, a training set $\mathcal{D}:=\{z_1,\cdots,z_N\}$, and a test sample $z$, one is interested in the impact of a training sample $z_j$ on the model's behaviour on the test sample $z$.
+\paragraph{TDA task.} Given a deep model $f_\theta$ parametrised by $\theta$, a training set $\mathcal{D}:=\{z_1,\cdots,z_N\}$, and a test sample $z$, one is interested in the impact of a training sample $z_j$ on the model's behaviour on the test sample $z$.
 In the TDA context, one is often interested in the counterfactual change in the loss value for $z$ after \textbf{leave-one-out (LOO)} training, when $z_j$ is excluded from the training set (Equation~\ref{eq:deterministic-if}).
 TDA has been considered in different use cases, such as understanding the bias in word embeddings~\cite{brunet_understanding_2019}, fact tracing in language model outputs~\cite{akyurek_tracing_2022} and measuring the robustness of model predictions~\cite{yang_how_2023}.

 \paragraph{TDA methods.} The conceptually most straightforward way to compute the difference due to LOO training (Equation \ref{eq:deterministic-if}) is to compute it directly.
 However, this is computationally expensive, as it involves the learning algorithm for obtaining $\theta_{\setminus j}$ for every $j$.
 This gives rise to various TDA techniques that find \emph{approximate} estimates $\tau^\prime(z_j,z)$ of LOO.
+A prominent example of such approximation is the \textbf{influence function (IF)} method \cite{koh_understanding_2020} based on~\cite{hampel1974}.
+Under strong smoothness assumptions, they approximate Equation \ref{eq:deterministic-if} by: